Tuguberk/Thought-Agent-Obsidian/README.md

 The agent will **never write to your vault without showing you a preview first**.
 Every proposed note creation, edit, and diagram goes through a diff view, approve or reject each change individually.

 ---

+## 🖼️ Multimodal Input

+Attach images and PDFs directly to your messages using the **+** button in the chat composer.

+- **Images** (JPEG, PNG, GIF, WEBP) — sent as-is to vision-capable models
+- **PDFs** — text is extracted client-side via Obsidian's built-in PDF.js and sent as readable content; no PDF data leaves your machine for local models
+- Attach multiple files at once; each appears as a chip with a thumbnail preview
+- Attachments are cleared automatically after each message

+---